StackVista/stackstate-docs/develop/reference/st/st_reference.md

 ## Overview

-StackState Template JSON \(STJ\) incorporates several custom handlebars functions that can be used, for example, to get existing nodes from the graph, create new nodes or join texts together.
+StackState Template JSON (STJ) and YAML (STY) incorporates several custom handlebars functions that can be used, for example, to get existing nodes from the graph, create new nodes or join texts together.
 The available StackState functions are described below.

 ## StackState handlebars functions